tammet/gkc/README.md

 Please see the [Examples/README.md](Examples/README.md) for a tutorial of using gkc.

+In case gkc gives an immediate error about memory or a failing fork, decrease the amount of initially allocated memory, like

+    ./gkc Examples/steam.txt -mbsize 500

 In order to select options and strategies yourself, run gkc as

     ./gkc problem_file_name -strategy strategy_file_name